 Where Censorship Happens

-• At Work: Have you ever used the internet for personal reasons at work?
-If so, you’re part of 43 percent of workers who exaggerate their actual time working.1 That’s why businesses often take it upon themselves to censor the internet, not only to block inappropriate content but also to increase productivity.
+- At Work: Ever tried to check Instagram during a slow afternoon at work?
+If you couldn’t, you’ve experienced workplace censorship.
+According to recent studies, 64 percent of employees visit non-work websites daily.1 That’s why businesses often take it upon themselves to censor the internet, not only to block inappropriate content but also to increase productivity.
 Many businesses use firewalls to block either particular web pages or entire domains.

 Did You Know: Aside from being a poor use of work time, inappropriate content viewed in the workplace could be grounds for lawsuits.
 For example, if someone watches porn at work, it could leave the company liable for a sexual harassment lawsuit.